Other Lives (True Detective): Plot

-Two months after the shootout, deemed the "Vinci Massacre" by the media, Attorney General Geldof (C. S. Lee) closes Caspere's case, deeming his death as part of the Amarilla's activities and announces his bid for Governor.
-Velcoro (Colin Farrell) has quit the police and now works in private security for Semyon (Vince Vaughn).
+Two months after the shootout, deemed the "Vinci Massacre" by the media, Attorney General Geldof (C. S. Lee) closes Caspere's case, deeming his death as part of Amarilla's (Cesar Garcia) activities.
+Geldof also uses the press conference to announce his bid for governor.
+Semyon (Vince Vaughn) has now moved to a small house in Glendale, struggling to keep his enterprises afloat, while the land deal has been announced without his involvement.

+Velcoro (Colin Farrell) has quit the police and now works in private security for Semyon.
+Lieutenant Burris (James Frain) visits Velcoro and tells him he cannot live in Vinci municipal housing any longer, as he is no longer a detective; he also mentions that the department has learned things about deceased Detective Teague Dixon (W. Earl Brown) but does not elaborate.

+Bezzerides (Rachel McAdams) has been demoted, now working at the sheriff's office evidence lock-up.
+She is forced to attend sexual harassment seminars, where some of her co-workers continue making comments about her.
+Meanwhile, she covertly continues working on Vera's case.
+Bezzerides is given a stack of photographs by Vera's sister, found in a safe deposit box that belonged to Vera.
+The photographs show parties attended by California politicians, as well as Caspere's blue diamonds.
+She meets Velcoro at Felicia's (Yara Martinez) bar and asks him for help, but he warns her to stay away from the case, as they are no longer detectives.

-Bezzerides (Rachel McAdams) now works at the sheriff's office evidence lock-up and is forced to attend sexual harassment seminars, where some of her co-workers continue making comments about her.
-Woodrugh (Taylor Kitsch) has been promoted to detective in the fraud department and is settling the case with Lacey Lindel (Ashley Hinshaw), while also intending to marry Emily (Adria Arjona).
-While visiting Cynthia (Lolita Davidovich), he discovers that she spent the $20,000 he earned in the War of Afghanistan and angrily confronts her as he needed the money for his family.
-Cynthia admits it but also claims to know about his gay sexual encounters, and he storms out.
+Woodrugh (Taylor Kitsch) has been promoted to detective in the insurance fraud department and is settling the case with Lacey Lindel (Ashley Hinshaw), while also intending to marry Emily (Adria Arjona), who is now four months pregnant.
+While visiting his mother Cynthia (Lolita Davidovich), he discovers that she spent the $20,000 cash he brought back from the War in Afghanistan and angrily confronts her as he needed the money for his family.
+Cynthia admits to using the money but also claims to know about his gay sexual encounters, leading Woodrugh to storm out.

-Velcoro fighting for Chad's legal custody and is dismayed when he finds that Gena (Abigail Spencer) asked for a paternity test.
+Velcoro fights for Chad's (Trevor Larcom) legal custody and is dismayed when he finds that Gena (Abigail Spencer) has asked the judge for a paternity test.
 Needing the money, he asks Semyon for a new job and is assigned to watch over his right-hand man, Blake Churchman (Christopher James Baker), as he feels he can't trust him anymore.
-Velcoro follows Blake, who meets with Dr. Pitlor (Rick Springfield) to pick up girls at his offices and then deliver them to Osip (Timothy V. Murphy), with the help of Tony Chessani (Vinicius Machado).
+Velcoro follows Blake, who meets with Dr. Pitlor (Rick Springfield).
+The two pick up girls at his offices and then deliver them to Osip (Timothy V. Murphy) with the help of Tony Chessani (Vinicius Machado).